Learning Credal Sum-Product Networks: Learning a Credal Sum-product Network

-Intuitively, $\overline{C}$ acts as a gatekeeper that takes into account missing information and readjusts the $G$-value accordingly.
-A more elaborate measure other than the mean could be applied too, of course; for example, we could take into account the proportion of missing values and define a measure that is based on that proportion.

-\subsubsection{Clustering instances}
+\subsection{Clustering Instances}

 When no independent set of variables is found, we perform hard EM to cluster the instances.
 Intuitively, a cluster is a set of instances where variables mostly have the same values.
 However, when dealing with missing values, it is less obvious how one is to evaluate an instance to a cluster.
 To that end, we will be using two measures of likelihood.
-Let us motivate that using an example: consider the following cluster $cl$ which contains 40 instances including 36 complete instances and the cluster $cl2$ which contains 70 instances including 51 complete instances.
-Statistics of $cl1$ and $cl2$ are shown in Table \ref{tb_stats_clus}.
+Let us motivate that using an example: consider the following cluster $cl1$ which contains 40 instances including 36 complete instances and the cluster $cl2$ which contains 70 instances including 51 complete instances.
+Statistics of $cl1$ and $cl2$ are shown in Table \ref{tb_stats_clus}.\footnote{Missing values are only present for variables B and C.}

-Let us consider the following complete instance: 0 0 1.
-In this case, we only use one measure which is the lower measure of log-likelihood, denoted $\underline{\log}_{cl}(inst)$.
-And then only take into account the statistics of the known values as shown in Table \ref{tb_stats_clus}.
-More precisely, we compute the sum for each variable $var$ of $inst$, with value $val$ being the log of the proportion of instances in the cluster having the same value.
-This is expressed as:
+When considering a complete instance (\textit{e.g.} 0 0 1), we only use one measure which we call the lower measure of log-likelihood, denoted $\underline{\log}_{cl}(inst)$, which only takes into account the statistics of the known values as shown in Table \ref{tb_stats_clus}.
+More precisely, this is expressed as:\footnote{$2*smoo$ is the smoothing value multiplied with the number of possible values of $var$; since we consider a Boolean dataset, it is 2.}